IgniteUI/indigo-design-docfx/en/components/splitter.md

 # Splitter

 Use the Splitter Component to create dynamic layouts split into vertically or horizontally arranged panes.
-Panes are separated by the splitter bars that allow dragging to resize or expand/collapse the adjacent layout items.
+Panes are separated by the splitter bars that allow dragging to resize or expand/collapse them.
 The Splitter is visually identical to the [Ignite UI for Angular Splitter Component](https://www.infragistics.com/products/ignite-ui-angular/angular/components/splitter.html).

 ## Splitter Demo